How to Charge Lightning: The Economics of Bitcoin Transaction Channels: Pairs Topology

 \begin{proof} The users consider three options: (1) do not transfer at all, (2) transfer through the lightning channel between them, or (3) use direct blockchain transfers.
 They will choose the option with the lowest net utility.
-We assume that the users are quasi-linear in money, so their net utility is the value of transfer minus the fee.
+We assume that the users have quasi-linear utilities, so the utility of each user is the value of the transfer minus the fee paid.